-The mist-shrouded cliffs of the Wuyi Mountains, in the Fujian province of southeastern China, have nurtured exquisite teas for thousands of years and are the birthplace of organic oolong tea.
+The mist-shrouded cliffs of the Wuyi Mountains, on the border of the Fujian and Jiangxi provinces of southeastern China, have nurtured exquisite teas for thousands of years and are the birthplace of organic oolong tea.
 The open, dark brown leaves of this organic tea from China yield a light amber infusion with a smooth, light body and little astringency.
 The tea exhibits aromas of mushrooms, dry fall leaves and sweet earthiness, with a very pronounced roasted quality.
 The roasted dimension of this organic loose tea translates strongly into the cup, as do many of its aromatic qualities.
 Organic Wuyi Oolong is great with any meal and makes superb iced tea.

 Serving Size: one level tablespoon per 8 oz cup of water